After upgrading your PC to Windows 10, did the Administrator account become disabled?

 6. Configure a Fresh User Account

-If all the methods above failed to work, you might get the solution by converting a new user account to an administrator type.
+If all the methods above failed to work, you might be able to resolve the problem by converting a new user account into an administrator account.

 Here is how to do that:

-- On the left panel of the next screen, click on the ‘Add someone else to this PC’ option.
+- On the right panel of the next screen, click on the “Add someone else to this PC” option.

 - Type in a name for the account and then click Next.

-- Again, return to the Family & Other people menu screen.
+- Again, return to the Family & Other users menu screen.

-- In the dialog box that appears, modify the Account type to Administrator and tap on OK.
+- In the dialog box that appears, set the account type to Administrator and tap on OK.

 After that, your new Administrator account should be ready for use.
 You can log in without a password.

 Did you find this guide useful?
-Kindly let us know in the comment section.
+Kindly let us know in the comments section.